-Interest is charged at LIBOR + 2.15% on bank loans.
+Interest is charged at daily compounded SONIA (2021: LIBOR) + 2.15% on bank loans.

 Bank loans and overdrafts are secured by way of a fixed and floating charge in favour of the bank over the company's assets and undertakings.